PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ## Partial auto-cat
-Given that SkyComb Analyst will most likely only auto-cat *some* of the animals detected in a flight:
+Given that SkyComb Analyst will most likely only auto-cat *some percentage* of the animals detected in a flight:
 - Manual categorisation can be applied to the unidentified animals.
-- Good population estimates with error ranges can be calculated.
+- Good population estimates with error ranges can be calculated for the flight area.
-- If needed, additional flights can add extra data
+- If needed, additional flights can add extra data in the same area.

 ## Partial auto-cat implementation
-Partial auto-cat is acheivable using a number of useful partial solutions / characterisations:
+Partial auto-cat is achievable using a number of useful partial solutions / characterisations:
 - Predator Free 2050 has a goal of eliminating some NZ pest species by 2050.
 Differentiating between pest and non-pest species is useful.
 - Animal locomotion characteristics - does the animal have 2 or 4 legs?
 Do they walk or hop?
 - For an active / moving animal, the time of day the video was taken can exclude / include some  animal species.
-- The location being at-ground-level vs above-ground-level is a useful differentiator.
+- The animal location being at-ground-level vs above-ground-level is a useful differentiator.
 - Animal size is a useful differentiator.
 - Animal movement is a useful differentiator.
 - Animal temperature may be a useful differentiator.